Dear Friend Hitler

-Dear Friend Hitler, released in India as Gandhi to Hitler, is a 2011 Indian Hindi-language war drama film based on letters written by Mahatma Gandhi to the leader of the Nazi Party and Nazi Germany German dictator Adolf Hitler.
+Dear Friend Hitler, released in India as Gandhi to Hitler, is a 2011 Indian Hindi-language war drama film based on letters written by Mahatma Gandhi to the leader of the Nazi Party and dictator of Nazi Germany Adolf Hitler.
 The film, starring Raghubir Yadav as Adolf Hitler and Neha Dhupia as Eva Braun, was directed by Rakesh Ranjan Kumar and produced by Anil Kumar Sharma under the production house Amrapali Media Vision.
 It was screened at the 61st Berlin International Film Festival where it received negative reviews.
 Film Business Asia quoted that "despite the provocative title, the film is not a tribute to the murderous Führer."
 It premiered in India on 29 July 2011.

 Plot

-The film is set during World War II and centres upon the letters written by Gandhi to Adolf Hitler, and around the relationship of Hitler with his long-term lover Eva Braun, whom he married in his final days in the Berlin bunker in which they died.
+The film is set during World War II and centres upon the letters written by Gandhi to Adolf Hitler, and around the relationship of Hitler with his long-time lover Eva Braun, whom he married in his final days in the Berlin bunker where they died.
 The film depicts the difference between the ideologies of Gandhi and Hitler and claims the superiority of Gandhism over Nazism.

 Another plot within the film concerns a young Indian couple who, while both dedicated to gaining independence for India, turn to greatly different paths to achieve that goal.
 The wife chooses to follow Gandhi, while the husband ultimately joins the Indian Legion, leading to dramatically divergent outcomes.
 Even though the wife's ultimate fate is not clear, the scenes towards the end show that the husband fails to return to India alive after trying to flee the collapsing Third Reich.
-The film concludes with the Indian flag flying high and a note stating, "15 August 1947: India wins freedom", demonstrating the superiority of civil disobedience and nonviolence over militancy and terrorism.
+The film concludes with the Indian flag flying high and a note stating, "15 August 1947: India wins freedom", portraying the superiority of civil disobedience and nonviolence over militancy and terrorism.